PrismaticFlame/Spring_2024_Notes/Spring 24/Quantum.md

+---
+aliases:
+  - Time Slice
+---
-In the context of scheduling algorithms, a "quantum" refers to the time duration or time slice assigned to each process for execution on the CPU.
-The quantum is a fundamental parameter in preemptive scheduling algorithms, particularly in algorithms like Round-Robin.
+In the context of scheduling algorithms, a "quantum" refers to the time duration or time slice assigned to each process for execution on the [[CPU]].
+The quantum is a fundamental parameter in preemptive scheduling algorithms, particularly in algorithms like [[Round-Robin]].
 Here's a more detailed explanation of the quantum:

 ### 1. **Definition:**